husbycodereis/stopwatch_animation/README.md

 # stopwatch_flutter

-An IOS stopwatch challange from Flutter Animations Masterclass - Full Course
+An IOS stopwatch challenge from Flutter Animations Masterclass - Full Course

 What I learned;